solarslurpi/mistbuddy_device/README.md

 | Water Source Connector | $15 (for 4) | [1/2" Barb to 1/2 " NPT female connector](https://amzn.to/3yzxlsG) _Note: The _connector fittings _assume_ 1/2"_ PEX connector to incoming water_ (see image below)

 <!-- 2 cols for xtra small, 3 for small, 3 for medium, and 3 for large screens -->

+# Tasmotize Power Switches
+In order to send mqtt messages to a power switch, the easiest way is to use a Tasmotized device.
+The easiest way to do this is to reflash the [SONOFF S31 Lite plugs](https://amzn.to/3xnPWYc) with Tasmota.

+The reasons for the S31 plug include:
+- it uses the ESP8266 microcontroller with accessible flash memory and exposed programming pins, making it amenable to custom firmware.
+- the S31 Lite doesn't incorporate hardware-level restrictions like dedicated encryption chips that would prevent firmware modifications.
+- it is community supported.

+## Buy Two S31 Lite Plugs
+These directions assumed you have two [Sonoff S31 plugs](https://amzn.to/3xnPWYc) smart plugs.
+## Flash the Smart Plugs
+The Sonoff S31 (or S31 Lite) can be flashed so that Tasmota is running on the local wifi.
+[This YouTube video gives instructions on how to flash Tasmota](https://www.youtube.com/watch?v=9N58uy3ezvA). ooh!
+Extra care when soldering.
+If not, well...it is way too easy to rip off one of the pads...
+>If soldering, it is easy to rip off the pads.
+I found using [clamp fixture with pogo pins/ 2.54mm Single row 6P](https://www.aliexpress.us/item/3256804682713003.html?spm=a2g0o.order_list.order_list_main.15.4b181802cPkXRI&gatewayAdapt=glo2usa) from aliexpress to be the best way to flash without soldering.